 Table of Contents

 Prophet Muhammad ﷺ sent letters to various Kings and leaders of different nations to invite them to Islam.
-Mostly leaders accepted them with grace but a few arrogant kings tore the letter sent by Holy Prophet Muhammad ﷺ into pieces.
+Most leaders accepted them with grace, but a few arrogant kings tore the letter sent by the Holy Prophet Muhammad ﷺ into pieces.

-Today we are going to share the digital copies of the letters sent Prophet Muhammad ﷺ to several leaders.
-The original copies of these letters rest in the Madina Museum some are displayed in Istanbul.
+Today, we are going to share the digital copies of the letters sent by Prophet Muhammad ﷺ to several leaders.
+The original copies of these letters rest in the Madina Museum.
+Some are displayed in Istanbul.

 Letter to Al Muqawqis of Egypt

-In the Hijri’s 6th year, Prophet Muhammad ﷺ sent a letter to Al Muqawqis who was then Egyptian ruler.
+In the Hijri’s 6th year, Prophet Muhammad ﷺ sent a letter to Al Muqawqis, who was the King of Egypt.

 - The subject of the letter was to accept Islam.

-- The ruler was told that if he would convert his religion to Islam and believe in Allah, he would enjoy bounties.
+- The ruler was told that if he converted his religion to Islam and believed in Allah, he would enjoy bounties.

 - A verse from The Quran was also quoted in the letter.
 Below is the image of the letter.